weirdolucifer/visitor-entry-exit-BE/README.md

                   carried devices, vehicle details, out_datetime]
     (AT THE TIME OF LOGGING, CHECK AGAINST PASS TABLE VALIDITY)

 1. we need to show how many passes issued today?
+[Done, some testing required due to timezone issue]
 2. how many persons are still in the premise.
+[Done, some testing required due to timezone issue]
 3. which passes are going to expire soon (default sorting).
 [DONE]
 4. support for filter on Visitor log table -> visitor_id, whom_to_visit, escorted_by, in_datetime,
-   out_datetime, pass type
+   out_datetime, pass type [Done]